Before you start

 Test!
 Test!
 Test!

-Always test in at least 2 browsers.
-Internet Explorer and either Firefox or Netscape.
+Always test in at least two browsers.
+Internet Explorer and either Firefox, Safari or Google Chrome.